ksvkabra/Hello-World/README.md

 ## 2. Contribute Here!
 Follow these steps (Better try it yourself first!)

 ### 2.1 Fork this Repository :fork_and_knife:(commonly called as Repo)
-Fork this Repo by clicking on the Fork button on the top of this page.
-This will create a copy of this Repo in your Github account.
+first open the repository you want to add changes.Fork this Repo by clicking on the Fork button on the top of this page.
+This will create a copy of this Repo in your Github account with your name.
 Don't forget to `Star`it!

 ### 2.2 Clone this Repo Locally